arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/image-classification/content.md

 You may have also noticed that there is a labels text file.
 This file is used to store a textual representation of the classes to later classify the objects and print the class names.
 The classes are added to that automatically.

 ***Please note that creating a machine learning model with training data based around just one specific piece of fruit while always using the same background does not create a robust model.
-It will perform well in the controlled environment but will struggle when being presented with new data.***
+It will perform well in a controlled environment but will struggle when being presented with new data.***

 ### 2. Uploading the Data to Edge Impulse®
 Now that all data is ready to be uploaded you need to create a new Edge Impulse® project.
 If you haven't registered an Edge Impulse® account yet, you may create one on [their website](https://studio.edgeimpulse.com/login).
 Log in to the Edge Impulse® Studio and create a new project named `Fruit-Detector`.